Automattic/kue/Readme.md

 Job-specific events are fired on the `Job` instances via Redis pubsub.
 The following events are currently supported:

+    - `enqueue` the job is now queued
+    - `promotion` the job is promoted from delayed state to queued
+    - `progress` the job's progress ranging from 0-100
+    - 'failed attempt' the job has failed, but has remaining attempts yet
     - `failed` the job has failed and has no remaining attempts
-    - 'failed attempt' the job has failed, but has remaining attempts yet
     - `complete` the job has completed
-    - `promotion` the job (when delayed) is now queued
-    - `progress` the job's progress ranging from 0-100

 For example this may look something like the following: